-The market is becoming more buoyant surveyors suggest.
 The UK's property market is benefiting from its normal spring pick up, the Royal Institution of Chartered Surveyors (Rics) said.

 Its latest monthly survey of 245 members who work as estate agents suggests that prices are still going up.